-1.37 After the close of nominations, the Returning Officer will establish whether or not there is a need to hold a poll in the electoral area.
-If the parish is not warded, the electoral area will be the whole of the parish.
-If the parish is warded, the electoral area will be the parish ward.
-If there are more candidates than seats after the deadline for withdrawals, there will be a poll.

-1.38 If, however, after the deadline for withdrawals the number of validly nominated candidates is less than or equal to the number of seats to be filled in the electoral area, those candidates are declared to be elected.

-1.39 In this case, the Returning Officer will declare those candidates to be elected to the parish council as soon as possible and will give public notice of the names of those declared elected.
+- 1.47 After the close of nominations, the Returning Officer will establish whether or not there is a need to hold a poll in the parish or, if the parish is warded, in the parish wards.
+If there are more candidates than seats after the deadline for withdrawals, there will be a poll. - 1.48 If, however, after the deadline for withdrawals the number of validly nominated candidates is less than or equal to the number of seats to be filled in the electoral area, those candidates are declared to be elected. - 1.49 In this case, the Returning Officer will declare those candidates to be elected to the parish council as soon as possible and will give public notice of the names of those declared elected.

-Appointing your postal voting, polling and counting agents

-1.40 You can appoint agents to observe the following electoral processes, which you are also entitled to observe: